Honoring our Senior Living Volunteers for Their Service

 The Volunteer Awards honor individuals and organizations who provide outstanding volunteer service to ESLC residents.
-These award are the highest honor Episcopal SeniorLife Communities bestows on those who care about our seniors.
+These awards are the highest honor Episcopal SeniorLife Communities bestows on our senior living volunteers who care about our residents.

 Nominate an ESLC volunteer for the Generations Award.
 Or nominate an ESLC resident volunteer for the Good Neighbor Award.